Wound Care (cont.)

 Some of the following are reasons medical care should be obtained for a wound:

-- If the wound is very dirty and cannot
+If the wound is very dirty and cannot be easily cleaned.

 Must Read Articles Related to Wound Care